Norway at the 2016 Summer Paralympics: Equestrian

 "#" indicates that the score of this rider does not count in the team competition, since only the best three results of a team are counted.

 Rowing

 One pathway for qualifying for Rio involved having a boat have top eight finish at the 2015 FISA World Rowing Championships in a medal event.
-Norway qualified for the 2016 Games under this criteria in the AS Women's Single Sculls event with a third-place finish in a time of 05:31.940.
+Norway qualified for the 2016 Games under this criterion in the AS Women's Single Sculls event with a third-place finish in a time of 05:31.940.